 The DLR institute established at Berlin-Adlershof was founded in 1992 and is involved in all major European missions of planetary research venturing out into our Solar System.

-DLR in Bonn is the headquarters of the German Space Agency.
+DLR in Bonn is the headquarters of the DLR Space Administration.
 It is responsible for managing national space activities on behalf of the federal government.
 Furthermore, several offices of the German Federal Ministry of Education and Research (BMBF) are located here.

 The main activities of the German Aerospace Center (DLR) joint sites of Braunschweig and Göttingen are aviation and transportation research.
 Located at the Research Airport in Braunschweig, DLR continues the tradition of the Deutsche Forschungsanstalt für Luft- und Raumfahrt (DFL), founded in 1936, and employs there about 1000 highly-qualified scientists and engineers.